trunkslamchest/mod3_project/README.md

   First:
   - Run `rails s -p 3001` to start the backend server on port 3001.

-  The server must run on 3001 as all the fetch requests on the frontend point to port 3001.
-If you can not or do not want to run the backend server on port 3001, you will need to update all frontend fetch requests accordingly.
+    - You can access the Backend portion of Spacebar Smasher by visiting: `http://localhost:3001`

   Second:
-  - Open 'index.html' with your Chrome or Firefox
+  - Run `npm start` **in a separate bash terminal window** to start the frontend server on port 3000

-  You can access the Backend portion of Spacebar Smasher by visiting: `http://localhost:3001`
+    - You can now access Frontend portion of Spacebar Smasher by visiting: `http://localhost:3000`

   Thats it!
 Have fun breaking/fixing/doing whatever you want with Spacebar Smasher.
 The world is your oyster!